admazely/inspector/doc/Page.md

 ### Page.getCookies(callback)

 Returns all browser cookies.
-Depending on the backend support, will either return detailed cookie information in the `cookie` field or string cookie representation using `cookieString`.
+Depending on the backend support, will return detailed cookie information in the `cookies` field.

 ### Parameters